Testimony in the trial of Patrick Eugene Prendergast: Testimony by physicians that had observed Prendergast at the state's behest: Dr. Archibald Church, Dr. D. R. Brower, Dr. John H. Slayer, Dr. F. Kiernan

 The prosecution had hired a group of physicians to observe Prendergast's conduct during the trial to assess his mental state.
 However, most of these physicians ultimately did not to share their opinions.
 Of the six, only one was willing to testify that Prendergast was sane, and thus that was the only of these physicians which the prosecution had brought as a witness.
 Four of the medical doctors that the prosecution had hired but decided not to call as witnesses were subpoenaed by the defense, but only three testified for them.
 The three who did so testified on December 18, and told the court that Prendergast was insane and therefore not responsible for his actions in killing Harrison.

 There had been much public surprise at the fact that the four of the eight expert witnesses that the prosecution had originally intended to call had become positioned to testify in support of the defense's case.
 Publicly, the prosecutors insinuated that these doctors may have been bribed.
 Judge Brentano allowed for jurors to be kept from knowing that several of the doctors testifying for the defense were doctors that the prosecution originally intended to have as witnesses, so long as the prosecution desired to leave this unknown.
 Judge Brentano disallowed the defense to tell the jury that the prosecution had previously intended to call the same experts witnesses that would now be testifying in support of the defense's position.

 Trude was upset that the doctors who the prosecution had previously compensated were now testifying as defense witnesses.
 He alleged to the court (Note: "The State has been tricked....and some of the doctors who will take the stand for the defense are the very doctors who were called together by the State along with others, to formulate a line of prosecution.
 Some of these men attended the conferences, gave their opinions to the representatives of the State, learned the policy of the prosecution, and now they are to take the stand for the other side armed with every particle of data that the prosecution has gathered.
-You can say for me that certain organizations have raised money for the defense of the murder of Carter Harrison, and I would not hesitate to say that money has been freely used by the defense in securing expert testimony.") that he believed the sate had been "tricked" by these doctors and the defense, noting that the doctors' examination of Prendergast had been at their behest and alleging that the defense had paid-off the doctors.
+You can say for me that certain organizations have raised money for the defense of the murder of Carter Harrison, and I would not hesitate to say that money has been freely used by the defense in securing expert testimony.") that he believed the state had been "tricked" by these doctors and the defense, noting that the doctors' examination of Prendergast had been at their behest and alleging that the defense had paid-off the doctors.